Real Estate Photography: Creating Your Best Listing Photos

 Real Estate Photography Tips

-2. Declutter and groom
+2: Declutter and Groom

-5. Turn on all the lights
+5: Turn on All the Lights

-7. Use a tripod
+6: Use a Tripod

 It is important to feel the space before you take photos.
 Find out the rooms that need more improvement or tidying up.
-Play with the different angles in your head.
-Or start visualizing which is the right angle to take the best shots.
-Find the special point of the room that stands out easily, and use it as your focal point.
+Play with the different angles in your head or start visualizing which is the right angle to take the best shots.
+Find the special point of the room that stands out easily and use it as your focal point.

 Before your photo session, clean the house thoroughly.
 Tidy up every nook and cranny, especially the corners.
 Camera flash can easily pick up dust due to light reflection.
 So, make sure your home is nice and neat.